davestewart/davestewart-content/content/archive/projects/personal/angry-tennis-birds/index.md

 The app allows the user to "Angry Birds-ize" any external website, such as BBC Tennis, and "play along" to live tennis games using their keyboard, which trigger the comedic sounds from the Angry Birds games.

-Playing [Angry Tennis Birds](http://angrytennisbirds.com/) makes any tennis match a fully interactive experience, with separate effects for shots (backswing and foreswing), victories, and crowd noises!
+Playing [Angry Tennis Birds](https://atb.davestewart.io/) makes any tennis match a fully interactive experience, with separate effects for shots (back-swing and fore-swing), victories, and crowd noises!

 ## Implementation